rbit-sr/Lua-Guide/_Lua guide.md

 - `get Player.freezeRay.actor.isCollisionActive`
 - `get Fireball#1.owner.actor.position.x`

+Lastly, you are also able to query and modify fields that are of actor types.
+Here are a few examples:

+- `get Rocket#2.target` (could return `Player#1` for example)
+- `set Rocket#2.target Player#1`
+- `set Rocket#2.target null`

+Be careful as some of these modifications may crash the game (especially when setting things to `null`).

 ### Array and `List` fields

 Some fields may be of array or `List` type (functionally, there is no difference between these two).
 A `FreezeRay` for example is made up of several smaller sprites placed next to each other to form a long ray.
 It contains a field `sprites` of type `CAnimatedSpriteDrawComponent[]`.
 You can access individual elements with the usual array access syntax (0-based) by enclosing the index into square brackets `[]`: